 Goal setting and event analysis - Give yourself the best chance of success by carefully analysing your goal event, exactly what will you need to do to achieve your goals.
 Understanding all the elements that make up a complete performance, including preparing your performance mindset.

-Strength and Conditioning - Delivered by Laura, a qualified personal trainer - We will look at why and how to incorporate simple strength and conditioning routines into your training to benefit from injury prevention, increased performance and quicker recovery.
+Strength and Conditioning - We will look at why and how to incorporate simple strength and conditioning routines into your training to benefit from injury prevention, increased performance and quicker recovery.

 Running with poles - Poles can take up to 20% of the effort away from our legs, but only if we are using them correctly.
 We will get to grips with them at a walking pace, then build this into our running.